esito/dberase/README.md

 - `erasesample\eraseme.ano`: describes erase rules, input to the DBerase service
 - `erasesample\src\main\java`: source files which represents custom implementations
 - `erasesample\src\main\resources`: schema for the H2 database
-	- data.sql: schema and inserts to create the H2 database
+	- `data.sql`: schema and inserts to create the H2 database

 ### Create and populate the database ###